Our products

 • 4 slices of rye bread or sourdough bread, toasted

-• 120 g of smoked eel, sliced or shredded
+• 120 g of smoked eel, sliced or flaked

 • 2 tablespoons cream cheese or unsalted butter, at room temperature